 A new report from the Environmental Justice Foundation (EJF) has found that international demand for cheap seafood is driving the degradation of marine ecosystems as well as fueling human trafficking in Thailand.

 Ranked as the third largest seafood exporter in the world, Thailand is quickly becoming one of the most overfished regions on the planet.
-Dwindling stocks in the Gulf of Thailand and Adaman Sea have sent Thai fisheries all the way to the borders of Asia and Africa, utilizing illegal vessels and trawl nets to continue to meet export quotas.
+Dwindling stocks in the Gulf of Thailand and Andaman Sea have sent Thai fisheries all the way to the borders of Asia and Africa, utilizing illegal vessels and trawl nets to continue to meet export quotas.

 The report estimates that around 39 percent of wild-caught seafood that enters the U.S. market has, in fact, been illegally harvested in Thailand.
 Shrimp and tuna are two of the top items imported from Thailand, meaning every time we purchase either of these goods, we are indirectly fueling the collapse of Thai marine ecosystems and slavery.